BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/plugins.rst

 embeed the library pre-installed with the plugin by isntalling manually the package in the :bdg-secondary-line:`Include` folder of the plugin.
 The :bdg-secondary-line:`Include` folder is located in the root of the plugin folder and is appended to the :bdg-secondary-line:`PYTHONPATH` variable when the plugin is loaded, allowing for imports to work.

+Moreover, one can import from other plugins, as the plugins directory is automatically included in the :bdg-secondary-line:`PYTHONPATH`.
+Make sure to add the dependency plugin ID in "pluginRequires" to the plugin meta of your plugin if you intend to import from other plugins.

 .. warning::